 - Teamwork Chat

-Teamwork Projects is the web and app-based project management tool.
+Teamwork Projects is the web based and app-based project management tool.
 It is a subscription-based service – available on the cloud and fully hosted.
-There are six major features of Teamwork Projects:
+There are six major features of this tool:

 1) Project organization

 A project is the highest form of organization on Teamwork.
 The access of users and company is managed at the project level.

 Every project comprises task lists, notes that resemble wiki-like documents, milestones, time tracking and file sharing/uploads.
 An unlimited number of users and companies can be added to a project.

 2) Time tracking